Skip to main content

 To be considered for inclusion in this list, each solution had to fulfill these common use cases:

-• Create and edit visual boards
+• Create diagrams and flowcharts with visual tools

-• Share boards with others
+• Export boards to share with others

 Additional Standout Features (25% of total score)